Hook: The Lesson That Cost Me $7,000

 9. Sarcasm Isn’t Wit—It’s a Warning Sign

-Weeks later, she told me that one joke made her question her role on the team.
+Weeks later, she told me that one joke made her question her entire role on the team.

 What the Brain Says:

-Columbia researchers found sarcasm lights up the amygdala—our threat detector.
+Columbia University research: sarcasm lights up the amygdala—our threat detector.
 It registers as an attack, not a joke.

-So next time you’re about to “roast” someone?
-Ask yourself: Would I say this to someone I actually admire?
+The Fix: Before you “roast” someone, ask: Would I say this to someone I actually admire?

 10. Date Like You’re Hiring a CEO

-Bezos once said you don’t really know someone until you see how they treat people they don’t need.
-He’s right.
+Bezos once said: “You don’t really know someone until you see how they treat people they don’t need.”

 Relationship Science: